 Founder of My Calm Blanket

-To be successful in the competitive ecommerce space, many online retailers send their inventory to multiple warehouses.
+To be successful in the competitive ecommerce space, many online brands distribute their inventory to multiple warehouses.
 A good outsourced order fulfillment provider can help you determine the optimal fulfillment center locations for your business based on your customers’ addresses.
 Want a deep dive on distributed inventory?
 Watch a video recording of the webinar, “How to Transform Your Logistics Using Distributed Inventory.”

 Talk to a fulfillment expert